How to Get Away with Murder season 5

 The fifth season of the ABC American television drama series How to Get Away with Murder was ordered on May 11, 2018, by ABC.
-It began airing on September 27, 2018, with 15 episodes like the previous seasons and concluded on February 28, 2019.
-This was made in a deal with Viola Davis that the series would be a limited series with only 15 or 16 episodes per season.
+It began airing on September 27, 2018, and consisted of 15 episodes, concluding on February 28, 2019.

 Plot

 Season 5 picks up after Annalise's (Viola Davis) class action victory in the Supreme Court, with Michaela (Aja Naomi King), Connor (Jack Falahee), Asher (Matt McGorry) and Laurel (Karla Souza) moving on with the next chapter of their lives.